Cristian Romero

 Coming through the youth system, Romero began his senior career in 2016 at Belgrano.
 He moved to Italy in 2018, playing for Genoa.
-Romero was purchased by Juventus the following season; he was sent back on loan to Genoa, before being sent on loan to Atalanta in 2020.
-After being nominated Serie A Best Defender in 2020–21 with Atalanta, the club exercised the option of purchase before promptly loaning Romero to Tottenham with obligation to buy.
+Romero was purchased by Juventus the following season; he was sent back on loan to Genoa before being sent on loan to Atalanta in 2020.
+After being nominated Serie A Best Defender in 2020–21 with Atalanta, the club exercised the option of purchase before promptly loaning Romero to Tottenham with an obligation to buy.
+After a successful loan spell, Romero was signed by Tottenham in 2022, where he won the 2024–25 UEFA Europa League.

-Romero represented Argentina at youth level at the 2017 South American U-20 Championship.
-He made his senior debut in 2021, and was part of the squad that won the 2021 Copa América and the 2022 FIFA World Cup.
+Romero represented Argentina at the youth level at the 2017 South American U-20 Championship.
+He made his senior debut in 2021 and was a key member of the squads that won the 2021 Copa América, 2022 FIFA World Cup, and 2024 Copa América.

 Club career

 Belgrano

 Having joined the youth team in 2014, Romero was promoted to Argentine Primera División side Belgrano's first team in 2016; his debut came on 28 August, in a league match with Independiente.
-A month later, Romero played in both of Belgrano's 2016 Copa Sudamericana round of sixteen ties against Coritiba.
+One month later, Romero played in both of Belgrano's 2016 Copa Sudamericana round of 16 draws against Coritiba.
 In two seasons with Belgrano's first-team, he made nineteen appearances in all competitions.